-Find rhymes while reading together.
+Find words that rhyme while reading together.
 After reading, pick one set of rhyming words and find more words that sound the same.
 Real ones or silly ones, it still helps with phonological awareness!

 Work on counting by finding objects to count around the house.
 If your little one is younger, you can point out objects and count outloud.
 Let older ones start to count themselves.
 Counting ideas: Crayons Shoes Toys Pictures Stuffed Animals Socks (play a matching game!)
 Chairs Toes Days of the week and months (you can… read more >>

 Start out by reading fairy tales to your little one.
 Once they know and understand these tales, you can move on to fractured fairy tales, which alter the story in some way.
 Changes make the most sense when your little one knows the original tale.
 Talk about the similarities and differences.
 Suggested Books … read more >>